grocerygroove/GroceryGroove/README.md

     /opt/gg/apps/api

-The api can be started by:
+The api is automatically started on vm spinup.

-    cd /opt/gg/apps/api && npm start

 Once the VM is spun up, the API can be reached at http://localhost:18080 on your local machine (vagrant forwards the internal API port 8080 to your local port offset by 10000)